algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TestPlan.md

 ## 6. Test cases

-A test case is a defined format for software testing, required to check if any particular feature of our program if working or not.
+A test case is a defined format for software testing, required to check if any particular feature of our program is working or not.
 A test case consist of a set of instructions that need to be check to test our program.

 For each test cases we use this pattern:

 - **Date**: Date of the test case
-- **Title**: Title the function or the feature of the test case tested
+- **Title**: Title of the function or the feature of the test case tested
 - **Test case description**: Add a clear and concise description of the test case
-- **Step of test**: Mentione all the steps in detail and write in order in wich it requires to be executed
+- **Step of test**: Mentions all the steps in detail and write in order in wich it requires to be executed
 - **Expected result**: Explain what kind of result did you expect
 - **Priority**: Test case priority (None, Low, Medium, High)
 - **Status**: Test case status (Passed, Failed, In progress or Not implement)

 To make QA's job easier, and to monitor the progress of our test cases, we use a [Test Case file](/Documents/TestCases.md).
-That facilate the job of the Quality Assurance and enable us to be aware of features that not working or have not been implement.
+TThen facilates the job of the Quality Assurance and enable us to be aware of features that not working or have not been implement.

 ## 7. Monitoring and tools
 ### 7.1 GitHub